Empowering Micro Communities To Solve Community Problems

 Exhibiting heightened accountability to the constituencies served and for the outcomes created.

-5) Acting boldly without being limited by resources currently in hand: Social entrepreneurs do not let their own limited resources keep them from pursuing their visions.
+5) Acting boldly without being limited by resources currently in hand: Micro communities do not let their own limited resources keep them from pursuing their visions.
 They are skilled at doing more with less and at attracting resources from others.
 They use scarce resources efficiently, and they leverage their limited resources by drawing in partners and collaborating with others.
 They explore all resource options, from pure philanthropy to the commercial methods of the business sector.
 They are not bound by sector norms or traditions.
 They develop resource strategies that are likely to support and reinforce their social missions.
 They take calculated risks and manage the downside, so as to reduce the harm that will result from failure.
 They understand the risk tolerances of their stakeholders and use this to spread the risk to those who are better prepared to accept it.